hays-b/FitnessTracker-fullstack/readme.md

 This repo is a template for a workout sharing site where users can post their own routines for the community to see.
-It can be viewed [here](https://fitness-tracker-react-app.herokuapp.com/).
+It can be viewed at [fitness-tracker-react-app.herokuapp.com](https://fitness-tracker-react-app.herokuapp.com/).

 ## Tech stack